-Given it’s the capital and way, way bigger than any other city in the country, it’s strange to find Vienna right in the far east of Austria:
+Given it’s the capital and way, way bigger than any other city in the country, it’s strange to find Vienna nowhere near the centre of Austria.

 Vienna’s position in “Austria” is fairly new: the country we recognize today was only established in 1919.
-Vienna was previously at the head of the huge Austro-Hungarian Empire that stretched much further north, east and south.
-The city was actually in the western part of that empire – it’s the red dot on this map:
+The city was previously at the head of the huge Austro-Hungarian Empire that stretched much further north, east and south.
+Vienna was actually in the western part of that empire – it’s the red dot on this map:

-So the location (and size) is a historical anomaly.
+So Vienna’s position (and size) is a historical anomaly.

 One advantage of this location is that it’s only a short drive to Slovakia, the Czech Republic and Hungary and it takes no more than 3-4 hours to reach their respective capitals (Bratislava, Prague and Budapest).